michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 ## Configuring Netlify

-Now we need to redirect all the traffic to the short URL to our function.
-Start by adding the domain to your Netlify application.
-Once it's setup and sending traffic to your site, it's time to setup the redirect on Netlify.
+All that was left was to redirect the traffic using the short URL to the function.
+Luckily, Netlify makes that a pretty quick process.
+First, I added the domain to my Netlify application.
+Once it was set up and sending traffic to the site, I set up the redirect on Netlify.

 ### Redirecting the Short URL

-In the root of your site, add a `netlify.toml` file.
-Then add the following
+At the root of the site, I added a `netlify.toml` file with the following
 snippet:

 ```yaml